ink-stained wings

 Róisín Leggett Bohan

-Róisín wakes at five and plays with words while the house sleeps.
-She is a writer of poetry and prose.
-She was the winner of flash fiction with Southword #42, the winner for creative non-fiction with Atlantic Currents II, and was a runner-up in the Martín Crawford Short Story Award and From the Well Short Story Competition 2022.
-Her poems have been commended/shortlisted for awards including the Allingham, Cúirt, Hammond House, and MLC Fool for Poetry Chapbook Competition.
-Róisín was chosen for Poetry Ireland’s Introductions Series 2022, is the co-creator/co-editor of HOWL New Irish Writing, and holds an MA (Hons) in Creative Writing from University College Cork 2021.
-She is also a recipient of an Arts Council Agility Award, a Cork City Artist Bursary, and a Poetry Mentorship with Munster Literature Centre.
+She has been commended/shortlisted for awards including the Allingham, Cúirt, Edward Thomas, Hammond House, Red Line, and MLC Fool for Poetry Chapbook Competition.
+Róisín was chosen for Poetry Ireland’s Introductions Series 2022, is the co-creator/co-editor of HOWL New Irish Writing, and holds an MA (Hons) in Creative Writing from University College Cork.
+She also received an Arts Council Literature Bursary, Cork City Artist Bursaries, a Poetry Mentorship with Dedalus Press, the Munster Literature Centre, the Irish Writers Centre and a placement at the Seamus Heaney Poetry School, Belfast.
 Her work often explores the theme of loss and the courage that lies within vulnerability.
 Her background in film and experiences as a nurse help frame her writing practice.
-When she is not writing she might be seen holding a dog lead, a paintbrush, or a fine cup of coffee.
+When she is not writing, she might be seen holding a dog lead, a paintbrush, or a fine cup of coffee.

 publications